William Lowell Hill: Later career

 During the Spanish–American War, he served on Brooklyn at the warrant officer rank of boatswain and received a commendation from Rear Admiral Winfield Scott Schley for his actions at the Battle of Santiago de Cuba.
-A year later, in 1899, he was promoted to chief warrant officer.
+A year later, in 1899, he was commissioned as a chief boatswain.
 In 1901 he testified before a court of inquiry regarding Admiral Schley's conduct in the war.